ianfore/federated-analysis/README.md

 * -vf is the VCF file in the data directory

-* -sp is the sample pathology file in the data directory
+* -vpf is the Clinvar variant pathogenicity file in the data directory

 * -rc is the data quality report configuration file in the config directory